yassein47/my-business-care-team-test-frontend-v2/README.md

 # Frontend - Audio Recorder and Analysis (My Business Care Team Test)

 ## Overview
 This project is a frontend application built with React that allows users to record audio, transcribe it, and analyze the transcription.
 It interacts with a backend service for audio-to-text conversion and text analysis.
+The updated version includes improvements in the UI and additional features such as history tracking and more user-friendly interactions.
 ---

 ## Features
-- Record audio using the browser's microphone.
+- **Record Audio**: Record audio using the browser's microphone.
-- Upload recorded audio for transcription.
+- **Upload Audio for Transcription**: Upload recorded audio for transcription.
-- Display transcribed text dynamically.
+- **Dynamic Display of Transcription**: Display transcribed text dynamically as it’s received from the backend.
-- Perform text analysis on the transcription.
+- **Text Analysis**: Perform text analysis on the transcription.
-- Interactive UI with smooth user experience.
+- **Interactive UI**: A smooth user experience with updated UI elements.
+- **Loading Indicator**: A loading spinner appears when waiting for API responses.
+- **History Feature**: A new button in the top-right corner to open a history interface displaying previously transcribed and analyzed text.
+- **Flexible History Items**: History items display with a responsive layout, showing the transcription text, analysis, and the date of each record.
+- **Delete and Re-analyze**: Ability to delete or re-analyze previous transcriptions directly from the history interface.
 ---